GGebook smalllogo

 (Section P is also showing acceleration, but the tram is not accelerating as much as in section R).

-4. Using the graph shown in figure 4 for the velocity of a tram, calculate:
+4. Using the graph shown in figure 4 for the speed of a tram, calculate:

 a) The distance travelled between 30 and 40 s is given by: